 - Clover Kids - Clover Kids are youth between the ages of 5 and 7.
 Clover Kids may participate in 4-H through a variety of delivery modes, such as clubs and camps.
 As an enrolled member, Clover Kids may also exhibit at county fairs.

 - Independent Members - Youth who choose not to be involved in a formal 4-H club may still join 4-H as independent members.
-These youth have the opportunity to participate in their county fair, the Nebraska State Fair, and additional statewide activities and events.
+These youth have the opportunity to participate in their county fair, the Nebraska State Fair, and additional statewide events and events.